maxxf/spicy-data/replit.md

 ### UI/UX Decisions
 The frontend is built with React 18+, TypeScript, and Vite, utilizing `shadcn/ui` (Radix UI) with Tailwind CSS for a custom "New York" design system.
 It features a data-dense layout, a custom color palette (teal brand, light/dark modes), and is responsive for data visualization.
 Navigation is handled by a sidebar, leading to key pages like Dashboard, Campaigns, Upload, Locations, Admin, and Income Statement, all supporting comprehensive filtering by week, client, location, platform, and location tags.

+**Admin Page UX (October 29, 2025)**: Redesigned with tabbed interface for improved organization:
+- Five dedicated tabs: Transactions, Marketing, Locations, Migration (super admin only), Users (super admin only)
+- Master location import enhanced with explanatory sections ("What is this?", "Required Sheet Format")
+- Removed pre-filled Capriotti's URL - starts with empty field and clear placeholder text
+- Role-based tab visibility - brand admins/users see only first 3 tabs, super admins see all 5
+- Data migration and user management restricted to super admin access only

 **LLM-Powered Onboarding (October 29, 2025)**: Implemented public `/welcome` page with conversational onboarding flow powered by OpenAI GPT-4o.
 System guides new restaurant brands through setup by collecting: brand name, contact email, delivery platforms (Uber Eats/DoorDash/Grubhub), location list with addresses, estimated COGS percentage, and primary business goal (profitability vs topline growth).
 Chat state persisted in `onboarding_sessions` table with structured data extraction.
 Onboarding completion creates client record with COGS % and business goal fields, pre-populates locations, and generates account credentials.
 Public routing implemented without sidebar authentication.
 - **Weekly Performance Trends Chart (October 28, 2025)**: Enhanced the Weekly Sales Trend chart to display three key metrics simultaneously:
   - **Sales** (left Y-axis): Total weekly sales in dollars